bemporad/jax-sysid/README.md

 <a name="description"></a>
 ## Package description

-**jax-sysid** is a Python package based on <a href="https://jax.readthedocs.io"> JAX </a> for linear and nonlinear system identification of state-space models, recurrent neural network (RNN) training, and nonlinear regression.
+**jax-sysid** is a Python package based on <a href="https://jax.readthedocs.io"> JAX </a> for linear and nonlinear system identification of state-space models, recurrent neural network (RNN) training, and nonlinear regression/classification.
 The algorithm can handle L1-regularization and group-Lasso regularization and relies on L-BFGS optimization for accurate modeling, fast convergence, and good sparsification of model coefficients.

 The package implements the approach described in the following paper: